zimmermannlowbrass/i-heart-mta/README.md

-Front end needs to make sure that we can check there is one upper case letter OR we need to remove validation from backend
+Front End:

-Finish favorite route feature and offer more statistics on feature seciton
+Create one more slice offering statistics on trips

-Add favorite bttn to the trips
+Add animation to when a user adds a trip

+Back End:
+Check and make sure that there are not other usernames with same username